The Dunnottar Station Museum & Ponemah Beach Central Art Centre

-Dunnottar Station Museum in the Village of Dunnottar MB
+The Dunnottar Station Museum in the Village of Dunnottar, Manitoba Canada

 Recreating the Past:

-This area was further developed by the CPR in 1903 when the line was built north from Selkirk, Manitoba to Winnipeg Beach through the areas named Matlock, Whytewold, and Ponemah now called the Village of Dunnottar (amalgamated 1948).
+This area was developed by the Canadian Pacific Railway in 1903 when the rail line was built north from Selkirk, Manitoba to Winnipeg Beach through the areas named Matlock, Whytewold, and Ponemah now called the Village of Dunnottar (amalgamated 1948).

 The area called Matlock was named for a town in Derbyshire, England.